Nanarchy: Production

-The series finale proved to be one of the most problematic scripts.
-James Hendrie was not available to do any rewrites to the script, so Alexander was asked to do one of his own, before Naylor did a final polish.
-It is the only episode to date with three credited writers.

 This is the first time since 1988's "Parallel Universe" that Norman Lovett has appeared as Holly, the ship's computer.
 In between, the character – played by Hattie Hayridge – was last seen in Series V's "Back to Reality".

 Reception

-Viewing figures had reached over 8 million viewers, and the series also gained a Sunday night repeat.
-These were the highest ratings garnered so far.

 Most reviewers noted the return of Norman Lovett as Holly, although DVDActive disliked the episode's "mercilessly slow first scene".
 Sci-Fi Online thought that Chloë Annett "had evidently settled into role ... and delivers some funny lines."